NOTE: ECM = MEMBER OF EXECUTIVE COMMITTEE

 In 2008 the Committee was designated to operate the museum which was created when the amazing fund-raising efforts led by Dr. Shigeaki Hinohara resulted in the purchase and renovation of Captain William Whitfield's home at 11 Cherry Street, Fairhaven, Mass.
 With a new, international mandate for services, the Committee voted to change its name to one more in keeping with its new mission.
 Thus, did the organization acquire the name,

-The Society held its Annual Meeting on Thursday, May 19, at the Hampton Inn in Fairhaven.
+The Society held its Annual Meeting on Thursday, June 15, at the Society offices in Fairhaven.
 The voting of the session included the following who were approved for a one-year term on the Society’s Executive Committee:

-Debra Almeida, Kristine Audette, Dr. Brian Bowcock, William Do Carmo, Aline Duval, Rev. Ann Fox, Junji Kitadai, Barbara Owen, Ayako Rooney, Gerry Rooney, Michael Silvia, Jill Simmons and Louise Tapper.
+Debra Almeida, Kristine Audette, Dr. Brian Bowcock, William Do Carmo, Aline Duval, Rev. Ann Fox, Junji Kitadai, Barbara Owen, Ayako Rooney, Gerry Rooney, Michael Silvia, Jill Simmons, Louise Tapper and Henry Mastey.

 Officers elected to a one-year term were: